What is a payment deferral?

 You can also request a payment deferral or payment extension, in which case your auto lender may want to work with you and give you time to get back on track.
 If you have a good credit score, you may even be able to refinance your auto loan to get a new loan with better rates and terms.

-Just like with mortgage payments, many auto lenders offer information online about payment deferral and forbearance options.
-Lenders may also offer a hotline you can call to speak with a loan specialist about payment deferrals and forbearance, so make sure to check.
+As with mortgage payments, many auto lenders offer information online about payment deferral and forbearance options.
+Lenders may also have a hotline you can call to speak with a loan specialist about payment deferrals and forbearance, so make sure to check.

 Credit card payments

-You may also get your credit card issuer to waive monthly payments for a set period of time, but you'll have to ask to find out.
+You may get your credit card issuer to waive your monthly payments for a set period of time, but you'll have to ask to find out.

-Equifax says that, when it comes to credit card payment deferral, some card issuers might agree to reduce your interest rate while others might simply agree to let you make a lower monthly payment for a limited time.
-Since each credit card issuer has its own process when it comes to customers who are struggling to make payments, your personal results will vary.
+Equifax says that, when it comes to credit card payment deferral, some card issuers might agree to reduce your interest rate or lower your monthly payment for a limited time, while others might let you defer payments (though interest would continue to accrue).
+Since each credit card issuer has its own process and policy for customers who are struggling to make payments, your personal results will vary.

 Private student loans